AVS-Net/AVS-Net/README.md

 ![AVS-Net Structure](results/AVS-Net.png)

-Above outline the architecture of the `AVS-Net` on the paper.
+Above outlines the architecture of our `AVS-Net` in the paper.

 ## Preliminary Steps